zilverline/sequent/docs/docs/building-a-web-application.md

 </html>
 ```

-So that's it for this duide.
+So that's it for this guide.
 In this guide we learned:

 1. How to use Sequent in a Sinatra web application
 2. Add a Projector and Migration
 3. Use the Projector to display data in the web application

 The full sourcecode of this guide is available here: [sequent-examples](https://github.com/zilverline/sequent-examples/tree/master/building-a-web-application)

+We will continue with this app in the [Finishing the web application](/docs/finishing-the-web-application.html) guide.